-- Those that inform about the position of the objects. - Those that are generated by the elements in the environmental structure (such as floor and walls).
+- those that inform about the position of the objects in the image. - those that are generated by the elements in the environmental structure (such as floor and walls).

-With the mentioned functionality, the classification preprocess behaves as an obstacle detection module.
+With the mentioned functionality, the classification pre-process behaves as an obstacle detection module.

-As it is showed in Fig. 1, measurements classified as environmental structure ones can be used to implement a partial reconstruction of the environment in which the tracked objects and the robot itself are moving.
+As it has been exposed in Fig. 1, measurements classified as environmental structure ones can be used to implement a partial reconstruction of the environment in which the tracked objects and the robot itself are moving.
 This process, that is independent of the taking application, is still under development by the authors.